 We have initiated a more formal way to support our watermelon growers with a rapid diagnostics system through Suwannee Valley Regional and County Extension Agents.
 This industry-funded program allows Extension Agents to submit and pay for watermelon grower's plant disease and other diagnostic samples.
 This SV Rapid Diagnostic Watermelon Program will help us to get quicker diagnostic results, helping to give early alerts to everyone, and not have to charge the growers directly.
 Plant disease samples are typically \$40 and leaf tissue analyses are typically \$20.
-We are currently soliciting industry reps interested in sponsoring this effort.
-Past year's sponsorships have ranged from \$200 to \$2,000 per company.
-Sponsors will be recognized every week beginning next week.
-Those interested can contact Bob Hochmuth at bobhoch@ufl.edu or 386-288-6301.
+We are currently extending our solicitation of those industry reps interested in sponsoring this effort.
+The past year's sponsorships have ranged from \$200 to \$2,000 per company.
+Sponsors will be recognized every week beginning this week.
+Those interested in being added as a sponsor can contact Bob Hochmuth at bobhoch@ufl.edu or 386-288-6301.